bhimprasadrajbanshi/Python-beginer/README.md

-# Python begin with basic
+# Python begin with basic to advance
 following step do then write a program and learn more <br>
 1)Clone the file<br>
 2)open python code with Jupyter notebook<br>